top of page

 PUBLICATIONS

 I am working on my forthcoming book with Cambridge University Press, There Are Black People in the Past: Reclaiming Our Time in Human Rights.
+I am also co-authoring Racism, Law, and Health Inequality, with Professor Ruqaiijah A. Yearby forthcoming in Edward Elgar Publishing’s Principles of Health and Medical Law series.
 I am the editor of the first thematic print volume on Race & National Security (2023) with Oxford University Press.
 The American Society of International Law awarded it the Certificate for High Technical Craftsmanship and Utility to Practicing Lawyers and Scholars in 2024.
 It has also been favorably reviewed in the American Journal of International Law, Harvard Law School National Security Journal and Jotwell.
 My work has been featured in leading law reviews such as the Cardozo Law Review, the Columbia Law Review, the Texas Law Review, and the UCLA Law Review.
 My writing also appears in peer reviewed journals like the International Journal for Transitional Justice and the Journal of Law Medicine & Ethics, as well as in several textbooks with Oxford University Press like Foundations of Global Health & Human Rights (2020) and Global Health Law & Policy: Ensuring Justice for a Healthier World (2023).

 My commentary and reflections also appear in several fora such as AfronomicsLawAmerican Journal of International LawAmerican Journal of International Law UnboundAmerican Society of International Law InsightsBill of HealthJournal of Law, Medicine & EthicsJuristJust SecurityOpinio Juris, and Third World Approaches to International Law Review.